 Fill out the form, whether paper or online, as accurately as possible.
 Incorrect information can cause a lot of issues further down the road.
 Once you have filled out the form there are several different ways for you to get that form to your local DMV office.

 If you have any remaining questions about changing your address on your car’s title then please give us a call right away, we would be happy to help you out.
-If you are interested in using your title eventually to get a loan, then consider using TFC Title Loans.
-We would absolutely love to work with you!
+If you are interested in using your title to get a loan, then consider using TFC Title Loans.
+We would love to work with you!